Bloghouse: Characteristics

-During the bloghouse era, artists gained popularity primarily through the early stages of online music discussion on MP3 blogs and websites like Hype Machine, Music for Robots and Blogspot.
+Bloghouse has been described as a microgenre.
+At the time, bloghouse artists gained popularity primarily through the early stages of online music discussion on MP3 blogs and websites like Hype Machine, Music for Robots and Blogspot.
 In 2021, author Lina Abascal defined the bloghouse era as being:

 [...] simultaneously a party scene, a fashion trend and an all-encompassing lifestyle centered on a "very certain kind of dance music," per Abascal.
-Lasting from roughly 2006 to 2011, there isn’t a particular sound or sonic signature unique to the genre since you could, technically, classify different bloghouse songs and artists as everything from French touch to nü rave to electroclash.
+Lasting from roughly 2006 to 2011, there isn't a particular sound or sonic signature unique to the genre since you could, technically, classify different bloghouse songs and artists as everything from French touch to nü rave to electroclash.

 Bloghouse was defined not by sound but by distribution.
 Rather than relying on traditional labels, tracks were shared by independent music bloggers, frequently using platforms like Blogspot paired with file-hosting services like MediaFire or zShare.
 Listeners now learned about new artists through blogs before encountering them in clubs or at shows.
 Promoters booked acts based on online attention.
 Chromeo’s Dave 1 stated: "It was Billboard versus Hype Machine: the mainstream press covered them, the blogs covered us".